gorbit99/tiny-slime/SELLERS_GUIDE.md

 First and foremost, the antenna included on the Supermini module is way weaker than that of a D1 Mini or similar microcontroller.
 As such, **these do not work well, if your router is in a different room**.
-Soon there will likely be a dongle o you can use alongside them to essentially sidestep this issue, but even that will require a custom build of the server, custom firmware, and of course, the dongle itself.
+Soon there will likely be a dongle you can use alongside them to essentially sidestep this issue, but even that will require a custom build of the server, custom firmware, and of course, the dongle itself.
 Once these are available, I'd generally recommend selling dongles